 TTM 201 Introduction to Tourism & Hospitality Management (3.0); 3 cr.
 A comprehensive overview of the tourism and hospitality global industry.
-The course is a broad introduction of the industry's scope, supply and demand components, socio-economic and environmental impacts, operations, career opportunities and requirements for success.
+The course is a broad introduction of the industry's scope, supply and socio-economic demand components, and environmental impacts, operations, career opportunities and requirements for success.
 Students further gain exposure to the basic managerial functions and how they relate to the tourism and hospitality industry.